sathyaram/sathyaramgrav/pages/01.home/03._websites/06.lehighaad/project.md

 title: 'Arts, Architecture & Design'
 tagline: "Lehigh University's AAD Department"
 section_classes: ''
-bg_style: 'linear-gradient(to right, rgba(239, 164, 55, 0.45), #efa437), url(https://s3-us-west-2.amazonaws.com/s.cdpn.io/481345/teacher_student-compressor.jpg)'
+bg_style: 'linear-gradient(to right, rgba(239, 164, 55, 0.45), #efa437), url(/user/themes/sathyaram/images/web/aad.jpg)'
 pre_html: ''
 taxonomy:
   tag:
+    - Drupal 7
-    - Graphic
+    - HTML/CSS/jQuery
-    - Marketing
+    - Web Design
     - Branding
+    - Graphic Design
+    - Video
     - Photography
 ---
-Alohamora wand elf parchment, Wingardium Leviosa hippogriff, house dementors betrayal.
-Holly, Snape centaur portkey ghost Hermione spell bezoar Scabbers.
-Peruvian-Night-Powder werewolf, Dobby pear-tickle half-moon-glasses, Knight-Bus.
+Having went to Lehigh and becoming good friends with my professors, I had the chance to redesign and develop their new website once I started working at Lehigh.
+Once again attempting to push the limits on how a collegiate site should look and operate, I went for a more modern, easily navigable layout that should make it very appealing for any art, architecture or design student.